flare-foundation/songbird-state-connector-protocol/README.md

 For a more detailed workflow, see [here](/specs/scProtocol/verification-workflow.md)

+## Coston

+State Connector is also deployed on Coston, but with different [configurations](/testnet.md).

 ## Additional resources

 -   [Attestation Client suite](https://github.com/flare-foundation/attestation-client): An implementation of the attestation client according to the specifications.